Valmiera FC: History

 For more than ten years Valmiera was a mid level team in the 1. līga.
 Since 2010, under manager Gatis Ērglis a number of young local players experienced rapid development and the team became one of the leaders of the 1. līga.
 In 2016 the sports organisation was established as "SO Valmiera Glass / Vidzemes Augstskola" or "Valmiera Glass ViA" - taking the name of the team's long-time sponsor Valmiera Fiberglass and Vidzeme University, which inherited the legacy of Valmiera football.
 Also joining Valmiera Glass ViA was the school's basketball club.
 In 2017 the team's best scorers were Alvis Dubovs and Niks Savaļnieks, helping Valmiera Glass ViA to win the Latvian First League with a ten-point margin.

 In 2018, Valmiera Glass ViA returned to the Virslīga.
 One of the biggest offseason deals for the team was the return of Gatis Kalniņš to his hometown, but the veteran striker was mostly sidelined due to injuries.
 The team struggled in amidst fierce competition and earned only one point in the first ten rounds of the league.
 That led to the decision to replace long time manager Ērglis with Ukrainian coach Mykola Trubachov.
 In 2019, he was replaced by Georgian coach Tamaz Pertia.

-In 2020 club was renamed to "Valmiera FC" (Valmiera Football Club), reportedly due to Valmiera Fibreglass entering a legal protection process due to financial difficulties.
+In 2020 club was renamed to "Valmiera FC" (Valmiera Football Club), reportedly due to Valmiera Fibreglass entering a temporary legal protection process due to financial difficulties.

-In 2022, Valmiera won the Latvian top tier league for the first time in history.
+In 2022, Valmiera won the Latvian top-tier league for the first time in history under the management of coach Jurģis Kalns.
+This was followed by two consecutive 4th place finishes.
+However, around 2024 the team started to accumulate unpaid debts, which led to the club being denied a license to play in the 2025 Virslīga season and being banned from the first tier, resulting in immediate disqualification from the 2024 campaign.
+FS Jelgava, who finished 10th and would have been otherwise relegated, then got the all-clear to take Valmiera's place.
+Later, Valmiera was denied a Latvian First League license as well, making the future of the team unclear.
+Ultimately, the club managed to reduce its debt and was granted a license to play in the third-level Altero.lv LIIGA in the 2025 season.